Prashant830/Prashant830/README.md

 - 🌱 I’m currently learning **reactnative**

-- 👨‍💻 All of my projects are available at [Project Rpositories](https://github.com/Prashant830?tab=repositories)
+- 👨‍💻 All of my projects are available at [Projects](https://github.com/Prashant830?tab=repositories)

 - 📫 How to reach me **ps962630@gmail.com**